IamSanjid/RMB/README.md

 * Windows:
   - Visual Studio 2019+ with `Desktop development with C++` components installed should be able to build this.
 (Yes, no need to manually link ImGui and GLFW libs).
 * Linux:
-  - Install libx11-dev, mesa-common-dev and libxtst-dev on your Linux machine.
+  - Install libx11, mesa and libxtst libs on your Linux machine.
     - Run `sudo apt install libx11-dev mesa-common-dev libxtst-dev` on Debian/Ubuntu based Linux distros.
+    - Run `sudo pacman -Syu base-devel libx11 mesa libxtst` on Arch Linux based Linux distros.
 * Other OSs you need to implement all these stuff listed [here](#for-other-platforms).

 # For Other Platforms
-1. First you need to implement a global hotkey listener, for windows, a dummy window is created and `RegisterHotKey` API is used to register the hotkeys and listened to `WM_HOTKEY` messages on that window. `XGrabKey` is used for X11 window manager.
+1. First you need to implement a global hotkey listener, for windows, a dummy window is created and `RegisterHotKey` API is used to register the hotkeys for that window and listened to `WM_HOTKEY` messages on that window. `XGrabKey` is used for X11 window manager.
 2. Then you need to implement how to simulate the key presses on the corresponding OS, for windows `SendInput` was enough.
 For X11 wm `XTestFakeKeyEvent` API was used.
 3. You now need to implement how to get the cursor position, for Windows `GetCursorPos` and for X11 wm `XQueryPointer` API(s) was used.
 4. After that you need to implement how to set your cursor position, for Windows `SetCursorPos` API was used, same effect can be done by using `SendInput`.
 For X11 wm `XWarpPointer` did the job.